-In November 2015, our Board of Directors authorized a stock repurchase program (Program) under which we may purchase up to \$300.0 million of our outstanding common stock through February 2, 2019.
+In November 2018, our Board of Directors authorized the continuation of our existing stock repurchase program (Program) until January 29, 2022 under which we may purchase up to \$300.0 million of our outstanding common stock.
 The purchases may be made from time to time in the open market (including, without limitation, the use of Rule 10b5-1 plans), depending on a number of factors, including our evaluation of general market and economic conditions and the trading price of our common stock.
 The Program may be extended, modified, suspended or discontinued at any time.
-We expect to fund the Program with existing cash on hand, cash generated from operations, and/or borrowings under our revolving lines of credit.
+We expect to fund the Program with existing cash on hand, cash generated from operations, and/or borrowings under our credit facilities.
 A reduction in, or the completion or expiration of, our Program could have a negative effect on our stock price.
 We can provide no assurance that we will repurchase our common stock at favorable prices, or at all.